polca/premise/docs/introduction.rst

 electricity and heat needed for the CO_2 capture.

 2. Cement production
-`rmnd_lca` deletes existing national cement production datasets and create regional ones instead, to match the IAM regions.
+`premise` deletes existing national cement production datasets and create regional ones instead, to match the IAM regions.
 Then, it adjusts the electricity requirement to the value indicated by the GNR database or the IEA projections.
 Most of that electricity is used for grinding.
 Finally, it re-links all the ecoinvent activities that consume cement to the newly created cement production datasets (mostly cement markets).

 3. Cement markets
-`rmnd_lca` iterates through the market datasets for average cement (called "unspecified cement" in ecoinvent).
+`premise` iterates through the market datasets for average cement (called "unspecified cement" in ecoinvent).
 For each of these datasets, it will modify the supply share of each cement production dataset in that market in order to reach the clinker-to-cement ratio indicated by the GNR database or the IEA projections for the concerned region and year, in order to consider the use of supplementary cimentitious materials (e.g., fly ash, slag, calcined clay, etc.).